Cisco-UKI-DevX/Network-Telemetry-Lab-Guide/README.md

   Explanation:
 ```

-Now that your data has been configured to push out at the required intervals you might want to just leave the sandbox running for a little while to allow the influx DB to populate so we have some interesting data to visualise.
+Now that your data has been configured to push out at the required intervals you might want to just leave the sandbox running for a little while to allow the influxDB to populate so we have some interesting data to visualise.

 ### Step 4 - Configure Grafana dashboards